eliassystems25/love-formula/README.md

 It introduces a lightweight scoring architecture that “adds relational calibration logic to digital systems” without replacing underlying model capability.

-Love Formula™ does not replace intelligence.
+Love Formula does not replace intelligence.
 It introduces relational awareness.

 ## Governance Function